Dense fog from SeaTac to Olympia for Tuesday morning commute; clouds to follow, then rain

 Goodbye, goodbye to those clear skies.
 After Tuesday morning's fog, rain is expected to return Wednesday or Thursday.

-Dense fog in some parts of the Puget Sound, particularly from SeaTac down to Olympia, could affect the morning commute, according to an advisory from the National Weather Service in Seattle.
+Dense fog in some parts of the Puget Sound area, particularly from SeaTac south to Olympia, could affect the morning commute, according to an advisory from the National Weather Service in Seattle.

 Visibility has been down to one-quarter of a mile in some areas, while other areas are clear, said meteorologist Carly Kovacik.